Sign More Apartment Leases with Pre-Suasion

 There’s little doubt you’ve been practicing some pre-conditioning of renter prospects, and engaging them in your rental offering online or by phone.
-Improving on your technique might improve your fill rate and attract the best tenant prospects.
+Improving your techniques might improve your fill rate and attract the best tenant prospects.

 From the NAAHQ article: “Walk-in traffic is all but nullified.
 So you really need to be able to correspond with prospects through multiple online channels, with content that gives them an experience.
 We want our prospects to come away from interactions with our online content not only informed, but connected to the community as well.” — Andre Washington of BH Companies in interview with Joe Bousquin of NAAHQ.

 Apartment managers struggle with more than huge vacancy rates today.
 Connections to and rapport with apartment hunters has been weakened.
 Walk-in traffic is gone, renters left town or are feeling uneasy, and suite showings have been reduced due to Covid 19 guidelines.
 The usual, familiar process of meet and greet and getting to know the prospect has been eroded thus making lease closings difficult.

 While leasing pros are familiar with sales psychology and the conversion funnel, many landlords aren’t as sophisticated nor skilled in online tenant acquisition.
 Small business landlords are learning the ropes.

 The term pre-suasion refers to the process of informing, engaging and educating renter prospects before they arrive for a rental apartment viewing.
 When the prospect arrives for the interview/showing, they should already feel the building, amenities, neighborhood and suite are right for them.

 And the prospect should be ready with their tenant screening report, credit report, documents, references and be ready to sign the lease.